 Content Suitability

 YouTube's automated systems scan your content and decide which advertisers can run on it.
 Fully advertiser-friendly content (green dollar sign in Studio) gets the full range of brands competing for your ad slots.
-Limited ads (yellow icon) means fewer advertisers and lower CPMs.
-Avoiding demonetization isn't just about following the rules.
-It's about keeping your per-view pay from getting gutted.
+Limited ads (yellow icon) means fewer advertisers, and a lot less of them.
+Avoiding demonetization flags isn't just about following the rules; it's about not having your per-view pay quietly cut in half.

 Viewer Engagement